-Statement Description Tags parental-source Specifies which local IPv4 source address is used to send parental DS queries. dnssec parental-source-v6 Specifies which local IPv6 source address is used to send parental DS queries. dnssec pid-file Specifies the pathname of the file where the server writes its process ID. server plugin Configures plugins in named. server port Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. query, server prefer-server-ciphers Specifies that server ciphers should be preferred over client ones. security, server preferred-glue Controls the order of glue records in an A or AAAA response. query prefetch Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. query primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log messages. logging print-severity Includes the severity in log messages. logging continues on part page
+Statement Description Tags parental-source Specifies which local IPv4 source ad- dress is used to send parental DS queries. dnssec parental-source-v6 Specifies which local IPv6 source ad- dress is used to send parental DS queries. dnssec pid-file Specifies the pathname of the file where the server writes its process ID. server plugin Configures plugins in named. conf. server port Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. query, server prefer-server-ciphers Specifies that server ciphers should be preferred over client ones. server, security preferred-glue Controls the order of glue records in an A or AAAA response. query prefetch Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. query primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log mes- sages. logging print-severity Includes the severity in log messages. logging continues on next page

-Statement Description Tags print-time Specifies the time format for log messages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). transfer publish-safety Increases the amount of time be- tween when keys are published and when they become active, to allow for unforeseen events. dnssec purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be removed from disk. dnssec qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. query qps-scale Tightens defenses during DNS attacks by scaling back the ratio of the current query-per-second rate. query query-source Controls the IPv4 address from which queries are issued. query query-source-v6 Controls the IPv6 address from which queries are issued. query querylog Specifies whether query logging should be active when named first starts. logging, server
+Statement Description Tags print-time Specifies the time format for log mes- sages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). transfer publish-safety Increases the amount of time be- tween when keys are published and when they become active, to allow for unforeseen events. dnssec purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be re- moved from disk. dnssec qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. query qps-scale Tightens defenses during DNS at- tacks by scaling back the ratio of the current query-per-second rate. query query-source Controls the IPv4 address from which queries are issued. query query-source-vб Controls the IPv6 address from which queries are issued. query querylog Specifies whether query logging should be active when named first starts. server, logging continues on next page